 Business start-up expenses.
 Business start-up expenses must be capitalized.
 An election may be made to amortize them over a period of not less than 60 months.
-See section 195.
+See section 195 and Regulations section 1.195-1.

 Reducing certain expenses for which credits are allowable.
 For each credit listed below, the corporation must reduce the otherwise allowable deductions for expenses used to figure the credit by the amount of the current year credit.